 At the end of each working day, initial cover material (e.g., soil or alternate material) will be applied.
-An excavator, loader and truck will be used to load and haul soil from the stockpile area to the working face where it will be temporarily stockpiled or spread directly over the waste.
-Intermediate cover will be applied on areas that will be exposed for more than 180 days (i.e., outside sideslopes and the top of the final lift or portions of other lifts not soon to be covered by additional refuse.)
-An alternative to the soil, which is used as initial cover may consist of contaminated soils, auto shredder residuals, processed tires, mulch mixed with soils, tarps, or other approved material.
+When soil is placed as initial cover, an excavator, loader and truck will be used to load and haul soil from the stockpile area to the working face where it will be temporarily stockpiled or spread directly over the waste.
+Alternate initial cover materials are listed in Section 3.1.4.2, and will be used as described in that Section.
+Intermediate cover will be applied on areas that will be exposed for more than 180 days (i.e., outside side slopes and the top of the final lift or portions of other lifts not soon to be covered by additional refuse.)
 As previously noted, a temporary exposed geomembrane cover may be installed over the intermediate cover for erosion control.

-Material from on-site stockpile or borrow areas will be used to supply initial and intermediate cover requirements.
+Material from on-site stockpile or borrow areas will be used to supply initial and intermediate soil cover requirements.
 To conserve soils and landfill space, the initial and intermediate cover will be scraped back immediately before placement of additional solid waste on top of the lift, and then reused as cover material if appropriate, or will be incorporated into the working face.
 Areas with initial, intermediate, and temporary exposed geomembrane cover will be graded to drain away from the active work area.